Black-crowned Night-Heron is one of the many waterbirds seen on the great delta of the Danube River. Photo: Dan Brown

-Day 1: The tour starts late afternoon in Bucharest.
+Day 1: The tour starts this evening in Bucharest.
 Once everyone has gathered we’ll walk across to the domestic terminal to check-in for our internal flight to Suceava.
 If times allows we’ll have some refreshment within the airport.
 From Suceava’s airport we’ll drive directly to our accommodation where we’ll spend the next three nights in the Sucevita Valley.
 We’ll base ourselves in a very comfortable family-run chalet beside steep, flower-filled hay meadows on the edge of primary forest.
 Grey-headed and Black Woodpeckers, Red-backed Shrike, Fieldfare and Dipper are present here, and we might even see Spotted Nutcracker from our bedroom windows.
 Night in Sucevita.

 Day 2: This morning we’ll visit one of the many forested valleys, then later in the day we’ll visit the fortified monastery in the village.
 As Sacheverell Sitwell, visiting in the twenties, wrote: ‘ This first view of the painted church of Sucevita is among the most impressive revelations of the whole Byzantine world’.
 In the cool of the late afternoon we’ll search for Red-breasted Flycatcher, various woodpeckers, and other woodland birds in the surrounding forest.
 Night in Sucevita.